mark-watson/SwiftAI-book/manuscript/intro.md

     cd source-code

-I assume that you are familiar with the Swift programming language and Xcode.
+I assume that you are familiar with the Swift programming language.
+Apple has a free book on Swift programming that I recommend that is available as a down link on Apple's Swift documentation page: [https://www.apple.com/lae/swift/](https://www.apple.com/lae/swift/).

 Swift is a general purpose language that is well supported in macOS and iOS, with good support for Linux, and with some support in Windows.
 For the purposes of this book, we are only considering the use of Swift on macOS and iOS.
 Most of the examples in this book rely on libraries that are specifically available on macOS and iOS like CoreML and the NLP libraries.